The Hartford Foundation for Public Giving has established a $100,000 Greater Together Community Fund for the Town of West Hartford.

 Your town has formed an advisory committee to manage a participatory process to identify your town's needs and allocate community funds.

-In 2021, the West Hartford Greater Together Community Fund Advisory Committee awarded seven grants, in amounts ranging from $1,850 to $5,500, to help fund programs or projects that will "improve or enhance the quality of life in West Hartford or otherwise contribute to address a direct need" of the West Hartford Community.
-A total of $25,000 was awarded to the following organizations:
+In 2022, the West Hartford Greater Together Community Fund made a second round of grant awards to ten organizations, each for $5,000, to fund programs or projects that will “improve or enhance the quality of life in West Hartford or otherwise contribute to address a direct need” of the West Hartford community.

-- Golden Door: A Center for Immigrants ($3,700) – for the Building Bridges Book Club, an intercultural book club that meets at the West Hartford Public Library.
-Participants will receive English language learning support, while building relationships, sharing cultures and exchanging thoughts.
-The program is accessible to all West Hartford immigrants.
+- Golden Door: A Center for Immigrants - Building Bridges Book Club, open to all West Hartford immigrants in partnership with West Hartford Public Library.
+Participants will receive English language learning support, build relationships, share cultures and exchange thoughts.

 Advisory Committee Members

 The role of the Advisory Committee is to design and lead an inclusive process to identify the needs in your community, and design a grantmaking process aimed to ensure that the Greater Together Community Funds can have the greatest impact for the benefit of town residents.